javiervegas/Platform-Engineer-Coding-Exercise/README.md

 ## Simple Server

-Write a simple server that will bind to a port and listen for TCP requests.
+Write a simple server in a JVM language of your choosing that will bind to a port and listen for TCP requests.
 The server should not run in a container.
 It should be able to be started with a 'java -jar TflyServer.jar'.
 The server should accept string requests and give string responses.
 I should be able to connect to the server and execute a request with something simple like telnet:

     > telnet localhost 4567
     telnet> my_request_string